openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

     * Keystone IP Address (management_vip)
     * Swift password

-    Please login to the Fuel master and create a script file called **swiftstack.sh** with contents in below,
+    Please login to the Fuel Master node and create a script file called **swiftstack.sh** with contents in below,

     .. code-block:: bash